What Is South Carolina’s Wrongful Death Statute?

 Losing a loved one to someone else’s negligence is a tragic circumstance that no amount of compensation can make right.
 Obtaining just compensation can, however, help you and your family find your way forward.

 The South Carolina wrongful death statute establishes the laws that govern claims like yours, and an experienced South Carolina wrongful death attorney is standing by to help.
-Contact The Law Office of Steven M. Krause to request a consultation.
+Contact The Law Office of Steven M. Krause P.A. to request a consultation.

 The Wrongful Death Statute of Limitations in South Carolina